Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 ![miRTrace complexity plot](../images/miRNAseq/mirtrace_complexity.jpeg)

-### Pipeline
+### Quantification

 #### Estimated RNA Type Counts

-RSEM quantifies the number of reads derived from miRNA, tRNA, rRNA, lncRNA, miscRNA, scaRNA, snoRNA, and snRNA.
+[`RSEM`](http://deweylab.github.io/RSEM/README.html) quantifies the number of reads derived from miRNA, tRNA, rRNA, lncRNA, miscRNA, scaRNA, snoRNA, and snRNA.
 The "Unknown" category most likely encompasses other small RNAs such as piRNA, siRNA, etc. You can use the button on the top left to toggle between numbers and percentages of reads.

 ![Estimated RNA Type Counts](../images/miRNAseq/smallRNA_EstimatedRNATypes.jpeg)